Story about my Brother, General Hieu

 During this period, my brother wanted to find out if President Nixon had promised to President Thieu to intervene forcefully in Viet Nam in case the Viet Cong violate the Paris Agreement.

-Although he was very close to Vice President Tran Van Huong, he only heard of the rumor of such letter.
+Although he was very close to Vice President Tran Van Huong, he only heard of the rumor of such a letter.
 He set out to know for sure the existence of such assurance.
 For that purpose, he dispatched LTC Tran Van Thuong, who was about to leave Viet Nam to attend the US Army Command and Control College, to the singer Thanh Lan’s residence, to find out the truth.
 Why Thanh Lan?
 Because she was Hoang Duc Nha’s secret lover and Nha was Thieu’s cousin and special secretary.
-One late night, on June 13 1974, prior to entering Thanh Lan’s house at 7:30 p.m., General Hieu’s intelligence agents wired Thuong with recording devices.
-However, he came out of the fishing expedition empty handed because he could not raise the question to Thanh Lan in the presence of her father who would not leave the two of them alone.
+One late night, on June 13, 1974, before entering Thanh Lan’s house at 7:30 p.m., General Hieu’s intelligence agents wired Thuong with recording devices.
+However, he came out of the fishing expedition empty-handed because he could not raise the question to Thanh Lan in the presence of her father who would not leave the two of them alone.

 Trần Văn Thưởng